kimuell-james/parrot/README.md

 # parrot

-To see the parrot, click the link below. https://kimuell-james.github.io/parrot/
+To see the parrot, click the link. https://kimuell-james.github.io/parrot/